shivaprabhub2001-web/speech-driven-gesture-generation/README.md

 ## Dependencies

 See `requirements.txt` for the full list.
 The code was run on the Google Colab runtime (August–September 2026) using its pre-installed library versions; only PyRender is pinned (0.1.45).
-Main libraries: PyTorch · librosa · HuggingFace Transformers · NumPy · SciPy · pandas · Matplotlib · smplx · trimesh · PyRender · imageio.
-Rendering also needs FFmpeg (pre-installed on Colab).

 ## Citation

 Liu, H., Zhu, Z., Becherini, G., Peng, Y., Su, M., Zhou, Y., Zhe, X., Iwamoto, N., Zheng, B. and Black, M.J.
 (2024) 'EMAGE: towards unified holistic co-speech gesture generation via expressive masked audio gesture modeling', *Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition (CVPR)*, pp. 1144–1154.